kristy-games/Rock-Paper-Scissors/Resources/Text/PrivacyPolicy.md

 <br><br>
 <b>Compliance with Privacy Regulations</b>
 <br>
 We are committed to complying with relevant privacy regulations, including but not limited to GDPR, CCPA, VCDPA, CPA, CTDPA, QCLAW25, and PIPL.
 Users have specific rights under these regulations, including the right to access, correct, or erase personal data.
-For inquiries regarding your personal data, please contact us.
 <br><br>
 <b>COPPA Compliance</b>
 <br>